 Software and tools specifically designed for tiny machine learning (tinyML) are empowering researchers, data scientists and embedded engineers to pave the way for a whole new class of experiences.
 Whereas the focus was initially on creating software and tools to make each step of the process possible — on one hand enabling data scientists to create datasets, train and optimize models able to run on resource-constrained devices, on the other hand helping embedded engineers use the models to develop applications capable of efficiently performing inference on the microcontrollers themselves — we are now starting to see a shift towards software and tools that allow scientists and engineers to leverage tinyML in real-world use cases.
 Opportunities lie in tightly integrated end-to-end platforms, new data augmentation methods, performance analysis tools, as well as optimization tool techniques.
 This tinySW/Tools session will explore some of the recent advancements in the field, while uncovering some of the challenges we are facing as an industry.

-Session Moderator: Alessandro GRANDE, Director of Product, Edge Impulse
+Session Moderator: Alessandro GRANDE, Head of Product, Edge Impulse

 Ecosystem of tools for better productivity